Clinical trials

 Multiple Myeloma Clinical Trials

-Inobrodib is currently being evaluated in Phase 2 in combination with pomalidomide and dexamethasone (InoPD), as well as other drug combinations.
-(NCT04068597).
+Inobrodib is currently being evaluated in combination with pomalidomide and dexamethasone (InoPd) in multiple myeloma patients in a Phase 2 trial (NCT07096778) as well as in a haematological malignancies trial with other drug combinations and indications (NCT04068597).

 Note for Patients